 However, for the best results, use natural chunk charcoal.
 It burns hotter and longer, and the starches and wood byproducts it contains produce a more fragrant smoke that effectively taints the taste of the turkey.

-Propane smokers are a little more difficult to deal with because it takes some practice to learn how to deal with them easily.
+Propane smokers are a little more difficult to deal with because it takes practice to learn how to deal with them easily.
 These smokers only use wood chips, which must not be moist, or else the smoking process will take much longer than it should.